davidberth/painterly/README.md

 # painterly
-This is a simple library to create procedurally generated art in the style of Chinese paintings using moderngl.
+This is a library to create procedurally generated art in the style of Chinese paintings using moderngl.